Aledangelo/KeyExchangeRSA/README.md

 ### Step 3
 Using keyGen.py you can create the proven key for the two sockets.
 Then with the script csrGen.py you create the request to submit to the CA.
  Using the function present in signCSR.py, and specifying the CA certificate appropriately, we will sign the server (or client) certificate.

+### Step 4
+ The last step is to configure the two sockets, specifying the ip address and port of both the client.